- Last Updated Date:

 The decision to travel is your responsibility.
 You are also responsible for your personal safety abroad.
 The Government of Canada takes the safety and security of Canadians abroad very seriously and provides credible and timely information in its Travel Advice.
 In the event of a crisis situation that requires evacuation, the Government of Canada’s policy is to provide safe transportation to the closest safe location.
 The Government of Canada will assist you in leaving a country or a region as a last resort, when all means of commercial or personal transportation have been exhausted.
 This service is provided on a cost-recovery basis.
 Onward travel is at your personal expense.
 Situations vary from one location to another, and there may be constraints on government resources that will limit the ability of the Government of Canada to provide assistance, particularly in countries or regions where the potential for violent conflict or political instability is high.

-Petty theft is common in rural and urban areas of Panama, especially in Panama City and Colón.
-Violent crime is rare, but does occur throughout the country.
+Petty theft occurs in rural and urban areas of Panama.
+Violent crime is not frequent, but does occur throughout the country.

 Theft from hotel rooms occurs in both urban and resort areas.
 Stay in busy, reputable and well-protected hotels and always verify the identity of a visitor before opening your door.
 Ensure that your personal belongings, passports and other travel documents are secure at all times.